 1. Regulation of Liver Glucose Metabolism

 The complex genetics of type 2 diabetes is the central of focus in the laboratory.
-We recently established that the transcription factor FOXN3, whose encoding gene locus is associated with fasting blood glucose is a previously unrecognized regulator of hepatic glucose production (Karanth et al. 2016).
+We recently established that the transcription factor FOXN3, whose encoding gene locus is associated with fasting blood glucose is a previously unrecognized regulator of hepatic glucose production and cross-talk with the alpha cells of the endocrine pancreas (Karanth et al. 2016; Karanth et al. 2018).
 Mechanistic studies on this project focus on mouse physiology and gene regulation.